hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 - The agent will have 2 options here
   - **Mark a chat complete**: This means that the conversation is complete and the user will not be sending more messages as a part of this conversation.
   - **Send to waiting**: Sometimes the conversation isn't complete.
 For example, the agent has replied but the user is taking some time to reply.
 In this case the agent can mark the chat as waiting.
-This removes the chat from the agent's queue freeing up the agent so that the agent can take more chats.
+This removes the chat from the agent's queue freeing up the agent so that the agent can take fresh chats.

     > Once the user replies, the conversation is added back to the same agent's queue.
     > When an agent goes offline, all chats that are currently marked as waiting, will be moved back to team queue with the higest priority, and will be assigned to the next available agents.